Presenters (White) PNWD Leadership (Blue) Convention Leads (Purple)

 Susan BakerPNWD Co-Awards Advisor 49 Degrees North Ski Patrol NA 7780-- I am one of two Division Awards CoAdvisors (+ Pam Carson) who jumped into the empty position in February.
 I have always been an eager instructor and mentor, and began helping recognize fellow patrollers as Inland Empire Region Awards Advisor from 1995 to 2003 and again from 2019 to 2023.
 I have learned a LOT since starting this new position, particularly during the monthly National Awards Committee meetings.
 Attend Pam’s and Sue’s break out session to find out how to make awards nominations easier and more fun!
 There will be resources to take home, and treats… Please plan to attend the Saturday Night Awards Dinner.
 There will be more than a few nice surprises and awards for impressive patroller service and performance; guaranteed to be inspiring!
 In the rest of my patroller life, I continue to instruct OEC, OET and ID, have held a variety of leadership positions, and am an active alpine patroller on alpine and tele gear.
 I began patrolling in 1979 at Marshall Mountain in Missoula and have been at 49 Degrees North since 1992.
 I also enjoy bike patrolling on the Hiawatha and am fortunate to be married to another patroller (Danial) who is just as active as I am. |

-Andy BechdoltOregon Region Director
+Andy BechdoltPNWD Division Director

-Willamette Pass Ski Patrol Andy Bechdolt is entering his 21th season as a volunteer patroller.
-He is a senior, OET Instructor, OET IT, OEC Instructor, OEC IT.
+Willamette Pass Ski Patrol Andy Bechdolt is entering his 23th season as a volunteer patroller.
+He is a senior, OET Instructor, OET IT, OEC IT and ID instructor.
 Andy spends his time patrolling at Willamette Pass in Oregon.
 He was selected as an assistant Hill Chief in his rookie year.
 He spent time in that role for 2 years.
-He was a Hill Chief for 4 years, Assistant Patrol Director for 4 years, Patrol Director for 4 years, Assistant Oregon Region Director for 4 years and is currently in his second term as the Oregon Region Director.
+He was a Hill Chief for 4 years, Assistant Patrol Director for 4 years, Patrol Director for 4 years, Assistant Oregon Region Director for 4 years and was the PNWD Asst Division Director for years.
 In his day job, Andy is the Instructor Development Coordinator for the State Police Academy in Oregon.
 He instructs on adult learning theory, mentors new instructors and provides regular feedback to all of the training staff.
 He is also a senior instructor in firearms, emergency vehicle operations, reality based training, building searches and vehicle stops.
 Andy is also an instructor in advanced courses such as leadership, instructor development courses and staff in service training.
 Andy also runs a part time professional photography business and is a full time adventure seeker.
 In his spare time he kiteboards, backpacks, rides mountain and road bikes and of course skis. |

 Marianne BeckerPNWD OEC Advisor

-Bachelor Ski Patrol - Patrol Director Oregon Assist Region Director Joined MBNSP in 2010.
-Have served as Alpine Rep, Assistant PD, PD now for 5 years, OET Advisor, OET IT, OET and OEC instructor.
-I continue to be PD for one more year and also have served as assistant Region Director for the last 2 years Married for nearly 30 years to my wife Terri, 3 girls in their 30s, 1 granddaughter and 3 dogs.
+Mt Bachelor Ski Patrol Joined MBNSP in 2010.
+Have served as Alpine Rep, Assistant PD, & PD including the Assistant RD for Oregon, OET Advisor, OET IT, OET and OEC instructor.
+He is the new Oregon Region Director.
+Married for nearly 30 years to my wife Terri, 3 girls in their 30s, 1 granddaughter and 3 dogs.
 Lived in Central Orgon since 1999.
 Retired telecommunications business owner.
 Avid SCUBA diver and NAUI instructor. ebrittingham@mtbachelornsp.org |

 Kacy CarlsonPNWD Certified Program Advisor